 Can I balance the load and capacity of my resources in Epicflow?

-- Firstly, Skill Management feature will help you find a resource with perfectly matching skills for completing the task.
+- Firstly, Competence Management will help you find a resource with perfectly matching skills for completing the task.

 - Secondly, your resources are unlikely to be either overloaded or underloaded if they work on the tasks with the highest priority, which are demonstrated in the Task List.